Area Mobility Advocate Exhausted by Bus, Makes Decision to Buy Car

 What was I writing about, a woman wanted to know.

-She had heard me explain to a gentleman passenger on the bus that, just because I had a camera with me, I was not also a model.
-Nor was I a stripper.
+She had heard me explain to a gentleman passenger on the bus that having a camera with me did not mean I was a stripper.
 I was a journalist.

 I turned to the woman that had asked the question, gestured toward my friend, social justice advocate, and noted Boyle Heights resident Erick Huerta, and said, "His commute."

 "Commute" did not seem like the right word to describe a trek that involved two buses, a train, just under a mile's worth of walking, and anywhere from an hour and a half to two hours of transit time for one trip.
 Coming home was more of the same, adding as many as four hours to an 8-hour (but sometimes longer, as Huerta is in the non-profit world and there are often community meetings) work day.
 And that's when service wasn't held up because of a bus or train breakdown, something which happened far too often for his taste.

 "It shouldn't take me two hours to go 12 miles," he said as we boarded the first bus at 8:08 that morning.

 By bike, the commute takes under an hour.
 And when he's gotten a lift in a co-worker's car (or on a rare occasion, a very costly Uber/Lyft ride), it takes just half an hour.

 It was so crazy getting a ride after work one day and realizing he had the time to meet a friend for dinner and just hang out, he said.

 It's the reason he has decided to buy a car.

 Not to drive it every day, he reassured me.
 But to be able to have the option of doing so when he wanted to have time to have a life outside of work and commuting.